 20 May 2009 _ 09h24m23 EDT

-~ this unhappy ‘news’ might be interesting to our vegan friends. apparently there is more than one vitamin d which is frequently added to humans’ processed foods. vitamin d2 is ‘vegan’ and derived some some fungal growth or yeast; vitamin d3 (cholecalciferol) is derived from lanolin by washing sheep’s wool or some shit. both of the ideas are crazy; what mad scientist was able to convince people that cereal would be improved by rinsing it with wool? anyway, d2 is in soymilk brands like silk, so you can drink the fungus if you like; d3 is added to fortified breakfast cereals such as cheerios, all-bran, grape-nuts, cascadian farm’s organic purely o’s, and especially to the point of this post tj’s joe’s o’s:
+there is more than one origin for the vitamin d that is frequently added to humans’ processed foods. vitamin d2 is vegan, as it is derived from fungal growth or yeast; on the other hand, vitamin d3 , (sometimes listed in ingredients as cholecalciferol) is derived from lanolin through washing sheep’s wool. both of the ideas are crazy; what mad scientist was able to convince people that processed breakfast cereal would be improved by rinsing it with wool? in any event, d2 often is in soymilk brands like silk and organic valley, while d3 is added to fortified breakfast cereals such as cheerios, all-bran, grape-nuts, cascadian farm’s organic purely o’s, and especially—to the point of this post—trader joe’s joe’s o’s:

 Hi Kim,